json-schema-org/community/CHARTER.md

 For a vote to carry, a quorum of 75% is required by default.

 If a TSC member wants to call for a vote that they wish to be non-public, they must do so by contacting the TSC Chairs directly.
-At the discretion of the TSC Chairs, a vote may be made non-public, and will then be handled by creating an Issue in the 'TSC-private' repository.
+At the discretion of the TSC Chairs, a vote may be made non-public, and will then be handled by creating an Issue in the `TSC-private` repository.

 The topic and nature of non-public votes may remain non-public, including the results.
 (It is expected that vast majority of votes will be public.
 Non-public voting should only be used in exceptional circumstances.)